-Specify time limit to complete task or job

-Timeout holds a double value specifying the number of seconds to wait before giving up on a task or job.
+Purpose Specify time limit to complete task or job Description Timeout holds a double value specifying the number of seconds to wait before giving up on a task or job.
 The time for timeout begins counting when the task State property value changes from the Pending to Running, or when the job object State property value changes from Queued to Running.
 When a task times out, the behavior of the task is the same as if the task were stopped with the cancel function, except a different message is placed in the task object's ErrorMessage property.
 When a job times out, the behavior of the job is the same as if the job were stopped using the cancel function, except all pending and running tasks are treated as having timed out.

-Read-only While running

-The default value for Timeout is large enough so that in practice, tasks and jobs will never time out.
+Characteristics Usaga Task object or job object Read-only While running Data type Double Values The default value for Timeout is large enough so that in practice, tasks and jobs will never time out.
 You should set the value of Timeout to the number of seconds you want to allow for completion of tasks and jobs.

-Set a job's Timeout value to 1 minute.
+Examples Set a job's Timeout value to 1 minute. jm = findResource('scheduler','type','jobmanager', 'name','MyJobManager','LookupURL','JobMgrHost'); j = createJob(jm); set(j, 'Timeout', 60)